aws/aws-connected-device-framework/documentation/docs/projects/notifications/walkthrough.md

 - `id`: the DynamoDB Table arn
 - `name`: a name to identfy the event source
 - `sourceType`: must set to `DynamoDB`
-- `principle`: the attribute witin the table that uniquely represents the item in context
+- `principal`: the attribute witin the table that uniquely represents the item in context
 - `dynamoDb.tableName`: the DynamoDB table name

 #### Request